mhbeals/scissorsandpaste/Individual MD Entries/1811-08-26_Caledonian Mercury_1.md

                         1,125,780 0 Commissions and additional charges at 7 1/2 per cent.
 Sterling ...
                     65,183 0 t.
 1,220,963 10The amounts of imports of dutiable articles at Quebec is about 380,000l.
                     Sterling.
-It is impossible to ascertain the value of goods not dutiable ; but we may safely conlude, that they will make the total of importans one million Sterling, leaving a balance in favour of these provinces, which, but a few years ago, would have appeared incredible.
+It is impossible to ascertain the value of goods not dutiable ; but we may safely conlude, that they will make the total of import as one million Sterling, leaving a balance in favour of these provinces, which, but a few years ago, would have appeared incredible.
 This property is carried by 661 vessels, whose tonnage is 143,893, navigated by 6758 seamen.
 The freight and primage